jabney/contingent/README.md

 ## Usage in the Browser

-By default, `contingent` uses Node.js `crytpo` under the hood to generate random bytes:
+By default, `contingent` uses Node.js `crytpo` under the hood to generate random bytes, which serve the rest of the library functions:

 ```typescript
 import { randomBytes } from 'contingent'